CenterForTheBuiltEnvironment/rpi-uv-controller/README.md

 Is a dictionary of all the the Beacons that the RPI needs to track.

-**The ids of the beacons should be lowercase**
+**The ids of the beacons should be lowercase!**

 The keys are the beacon ids, while the values are the rssi threshold for that beacon.
+This treshold is used to turn on the top lights.
 Note that rssi values are always negative values, with decreasing values as the beacon moves away from the RPI.

 ### other variables